elibarrow/BAE305-SP24-LAB9/README.md

    ```
    * Code Display 1: This code should be inserted before the setup function in your IDE file.

-4. Within the setup function intialize the PID as follows:
+4. Within the setup function initialize the PID as follows:
    myPID.SetTunings(Kp, Ki, Kd);
    myPID.SetMode(AUTOMATIC);